Boil and parboil potatoes like a pro! These tips and tricks will ensure you get the perfect boiled potato every time!

 The type of potato you use will depend on what you are going to use the boiled potato for.
 Some potatoes are better in potato salads, while others are best used for mashing.
 There are three main types of potatoes you need to know, but make sure you also check out this post that shares more about the different types of potatoes you’ll want to use for popular recipes.

-- High starch potatoes, such as russet potatoes, are ideal for boiling rather than mashing.
+- High starch potatoes (or floury potatoes), such as russet potatoes, are ideal for boiling and mashing.
 Russets will break down easily when boiled.

-- Medium starch of all-purpose potatoes, like Yukon Gold, are perfect for boiling to use in potato salads or adding to soups as they don’t fall apart as easily.
+- Medium starch or all-purpose potatoes, like Yukon Gold, are perfect for boiling to use in potato salads or adding to soups as they don’t fall apart as easily.

-- Low starch potatoes, such as red or fingerling potatoes (my personal favorite), are perfect for boiling to use in potato salads, roasted, fried or as a side dish served with butter and parsley because they don’t break down as easily and keep their shape.
+- Low starch potatoes (or waxy potatoes), such as red or fingerling potatoes (my personal favorite), are perfect for boiling to use in potato salads, roasted, fried or as a side dish served with butter and parsley because they don’t break down as easily and keep their shape.

 Again, this depends on the type of potato you are using and for what purpose.
 Low starch potatoes such as red or new potatoes boil better when cubed, as they hold their shape, whereas high starch potatoes boil better whole as they become water logged and mushy if cut.